California Legal Sports Betting Overview

-Proposition 26 is backed by California’s tribes, who operate 66 casinos throughout the state, and it plans to legalize retail sports betting.
-If the proposition passes, each of the state’s tribal casinos and its five racetracks could launch a retail sportsbook.
-However, this proposition faces opposition from operators of CA’s card rooms.
+Proposition 26 was backed by California’s tribes, who operate 66 casinos throughout the state, and set out planns to legalize retail sports betting.
+The proposition would have allowed each of the state’s tribal casinos and its five racetracks to launch a retail sportsbook.
+However, this proposition faced opposition from operators of CA’s card rooms.

-Proposition 27 looks to legalize online sports betting and is backed by seven of the biggest US sports betting companies, including BetMGM, DraftKings, and FanDuel.
-Proposition 27 has language that can coexist with Proposition 26 if both initiatives pass.
-However, Proposition 26 contains wording that excludes online gambling from California for five years.
-If both bills pass, legal action will determine the final outcome and the extent to which CA's state gambling laws will change.
+Proposition 27 looked to legalize online sports betting and was backed by seven of the biggest US sports betting companies, including BetMGM, DraftKings, and FanDuel.
+Proposition 27 had language that could coexist with Proposition 26 if both initiatives passed.
+However, Proposition 26 contained wording that excluded online gambling from California for five years.
+If both bills passed, legal action would have determined the final outcome and the extent to which CA's state gambling laws would change.

 Read our complete guide to sports betting in California, which outlines the current legal status of sports betting legislation, the future of CA sports betting, and the best Golden State teams for wagering.

 The Golden State Warriors won their seventh NBA title in 2022 [Kyle Terada – USA TODAY Sports]

 All sports betting, including online wagering, is currently illegal in California.
 For sports betting to be legalized, a constitutional agreement will almost certainly need to be voted on in a public ballot.
 Proposition 27, which intended to legalize online sports betting in the Golden State with a 10% tax on sports betting revenue, was on the November 2022 ballot but failed.
 It had been backed by Bally Interactive, BetMGM, DraftKings, Fanatics Betting & Gaming, FanDuel, Penn National Gaming, and WynnBET.